Dave-team/Knowledge-base/Personal development.md

 - Nobody demands perfection - that's just in my head.
 I'm not as important as to never be allowed to make mistakes.
 I do and I will continue to and that's okay.
 - Expose yourself as this non perfect human being
 - Think about what friends would say if I were to present my feelings around this?
+- It’s okay.
+All will be well.
+I’ve got this

+## Other
+- Rather than trying to fix myself holistically, move into a state where you specifically work on fixing some problems.
+It’s hard work and consuming content will not help solving the questions